Broken Arrow (1996 film)

-Broken Arrow is a 1996 American action film directed by John Woo, and written by Graham Yost.
-The film stars John Travolta, Christian Slater, and Samantha Mathis.
-The plot follows the theft of two American nuclear weapons, the attempts of U.S. military authorities to recover them, and the feud between Travolta's and Slater's characters.
-The film was a commercial success despite mixed reviews.
+Broken Arrow is a 1996 American action film directed by John Woo from a screenplay by Graham Yost, and starring John Travolta, Christian Slater, Samantha Mathis and Delroy Lindo.
+The plot follows the theft of two American nuclear weapons, and the attempts of U.S. military authorities to recover them.

+Broken Arrow was John Woo's second American film, following 1993's Hard Target.
+It was released by 20th Century Fox on February 9, 1996.
+The film had a mixed critical reception but was a commercial success, grossing $150.2 million against a $50 million budget.

 Plot

-Major Vic "Deak" Deakins and Captain Riley Hale, pilots from Whiteman Air Force Base, are flying a stealth bomber with two B83 nuclear bombs on a secret exercise.
+United States Air Force Major Vic "Deak" Deakins and his co-pilot Captain Riley Hale are flying a stealth bomber with two B83 nuclear bombs on a secret exercise.
 Deakins suddenly attacks Hale and ejects him from the plane.
-He then jettisons the unarmed bombs, reports that Hale has gone rogue, and ejects, leaving the plane to crash in a national park in Utah.
+He then jettisons the unarmed bombs, reports that Hale has gone rogue, and ejects, leaving the plane to crash in Glen Canyon national park in rural Utah.

-A USAF team is sent to find the missing warheads, and a "Broken Arrow" situation is declared.
-The team locates the warheads in a canyon, but is ambushed by mercenaries.
+Colonel Max Wilkins send a Pararescue team to find the missing warheads.
+A "Broken Arrow" situation is declared, and Department of Defense agent Giles Prentice to oversee the situation.
+The team locates the warheads in a canyon, but is ambushed by mercenaries and betrayed by Master Sergeant Kelly, who is in league with Deakins.
 Deakins arrives with Pritchett, the mercenaries' financier.
 They plan to blackmail the United States government with the threat of detonating the warhead in a populated area.

 Hale is arrested by park ranger Terry Carmichael, but he convinces her to help him track down Deakins.
 Deakins' mercenaries commandeer a search-and-rescue helicopter to kill Hale, but Hale and Carmichael bring it down, forcing Deakins' men to continue in Humvees.

 Hale and Carmichael carjack the Humvee carrying the warheads, escaping to a nearby abandoned copper mine.
+They soon discover that Deakins was using the mine as a checkpoint.
 Hale starts to disable one warhead, but Deakins reveals via radio that he has programmed it so that Hale's attempts to disarm it will activate the bomb.
 Hale and Carmichael take the armed warhead down the shaft, where the mine is deep enough to contain the nuclear blast.
 Deakins's team arrives and secures the second warhead.
-After a gun battle deep in the mine, Deakins shortens the countdown of the armed warhead while leaving Hale and Carmichael trapped.
+After a gun battle deep in the mine, Deakins shortens the countdown of the armed warhead and sabotages the keypad to prevent any disarm attempts while leaving Hale and Carmichael trapped.
 They escape via an underground river just before the bomb detonates.
 The resulting nuclear electromagnetic pulse downs an approaching NEST helicopter, allowing Deakins to escape.
-Carmichael and Hale track the mercenaries to a motorboat used for transporting the warhead down the river.
+Pritchett reveals a lack of confidence in Deakins' plans, so Deakins kills him and drives off with Kelly.
+Carmichael and Hale track the mercenaries to a motorboat to be used for transporting the warhead down the river.
 While trying to steal the boat, Carmichael is forced to hide on board, while military forces rescue Hale.